AkshayNR1340/SalesAnalysis_V2/README.md

 # SalesAnalysis_V2 #DA-Project
 # Tools used - PowerBI
-Check out the dashboard from the link given below:
+Checkout the dashboard from the link given below:

 https://www.novypro.com/project/sales-analysis-using-powerbi-power-bi